ettoreciarcia/homelab-learning/README.md

 I use this [docker image](https://hub.docker.com/r/kylemanna/openvpn/).

 Remember to map the traffic on your modem / router properly, otherwise you will not be able to reach the server running this docker image on the right port!

+## Kubernetes

+Here you will find a collection of Kubernetes resources